SciPhi-AI/R2R/README.md

 # About

 R2R (RAG to Riches)  was designed to bridge the gap between local LLM experimentation and scalable, production-ready Retrieval-Augmented Generation (RAG).
-R2R provides a comprehensive and SOTA RAG system for developers, built around a [RESTful API](/api-reference/introduction) for ease of use.
+R2R provides a comprehensive and SOTA RAG system for developers, built around a [RESTful API](https://r2r-docs.sciphi.ai/api-reference/introduction) for ease of use.

-For a more complete view of R2R, check out our [documentation](https://r2r-docs.sciphi.ai/).
+For a more complete view of R2R, check out the [full documentation](https://r2r-docs.sciphi.ai/).

 ## Key Features
 - **📁 Multimodal Support**: Ingest files ranging from `.txt`, `.pdf`, `.json` to `.png`, `.mp3`, and more.